 Florence is home to many Renaissance masterpieces.
 One of the world's best-known statues, Michelangelo's David, is the stunning (and colossal) high point of a visit to the Accademia, where art lovers will find much else to admire as well.
 A short walk away, a spectacular collection of paintings and murals by the early Renaissance painter Fra Angelico can be found at the museum (and former convent) next to the church of San Marco.
+Consider purchasing skip-the-line tickets from Viator in advance to maximize your time.

 The city's Gothic-era Duomo, also known as the Santa Maria del Fiore Cathedral, is one of the world's largest.
 Entrance to the church is free (expect a long line), but visitors with limited time can buy tickets at the Museo del Duomo behind the church to ascend the dome's 463 steps for a fantastic view of the city and the neighboring countryside.
 Views from the terrace of the dome (about halfway up the climb) are equally dramatic.
 Less energetic tourists can see much of the same view from the rooftop bar and coffee shop of the fashionable department store La Rinascente, located on Piazza della Republica.